 Because we weren’t allowed to work on all of her home’s water damaged areas during the first visit, she will now have to spend several thousand dollars on structural repairs in the crawlspace.
 Her water heater and HVAC system will have to be removed so that the floor can be repaired, creating a big inconvenience in her daily life.
 Luckily, she has a great insurance company and they are helping her with some of the issues directly related to the water damage.
 Unfortunately, the structural damage from the trusses will come at her own expense and there’s a good chance that during the process of fixing her trusses, her previously repaired floors will incur damage again.

-Call Service Team of Winston Salem, NC today at (336) 829-5345 at the first sign of any damage to your property so we can mitigate any losses to your home or business!
+Call STOP Restoration of Winston Salem, NC today at (336) 829-5345 at the first sign of any damage to your property so we can mitigate any losses to your home or business!